Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

   - Monthly trend of impressions, reach, and results
   - Overall funnel: impressions → reach → clicks → link clicks → results
   - Share of results by age group
-  - Top 10 cities by results[file:1]
+  - Top 10 cities by results

 ---

 ## Key questions answered

-The analysis focuses on practical marketing questions:[file:21]
+The analysis focuses on practical marketing questions:

 - Which campaigns deliver the highest reach and conversions?
 - Which campaigns are most cost-efficient (lowest cost per result)?